secretary-DFs/DF-Documents/althing-2018/motions-musings.md

-Motions, Musings and Nominations for Althing 2018
+Motions and Musings for Althing 2018
 =================================================

 Foreword